 A ride on the Blue Ridge Scenic Railway is a must when visiting this area.
 During most years, the John C. Campbell Folk School holds its annual fall festival the first weekend in October.
-“Visit over 200 fine craft exhibitors tucked along the school's winding wooded paths.
+“Visit over 200 fine craft exhibitors tucked along the school’s winding wooded paths.
 Watch more than 30 artisans demonstrate traditional and contemporary crafts.
 Fill your ears with bluegrass, gospel, folk, and Celtic music on both days,” the event’s website states.
 Unfortunately, the festival is on hold this year.

-Or head over to the Cherry Log community for the Cherry Log Festival, which takes place the first three weekends in October.
-You can enjoy delicious homemade breakfast and lunch, arts and crafts, homemade cakes, pies and canned goods, and bluegrass, gospel and country music.
+Also on hold is the Cherry Log Festival, which usually takes place the first three weekends in October.
+When it returns, the festival will have delicious homemade breakfast and lunch, arts and crafts, homemade cakes, pies and canned goods, and bluegrass, gospel and country music.

 If you have the kids with you, head over to Georgia Mountain Coaster.
 This alpine coaster is kind of like a roller coaster, in that the cart moves along a tubular steel rail system.
 But with an alpine coaster, the rider controls the speed, which tops out at 25 mph.